-While most economic impact studies of the arts have focused on the nonprofit sector (such as our own Arts and Economic Prosperity studies), Creative Industries is the first national study that encompasses both the nonprofit and for-profit arts industries.
+While most economic impact studies of the arts have focused primarily on the nonprofit sector (such as our own Arts & Economic Prosperity® studies), Creative Industries is the first national study that encompasses both the nonprofit and for-profit arts industries.

 Putting the Data to Work

-By documenting Dun & Bradstreet business and employment data for both the nonprofit and for-profit arts sectors, you can paint a picture of a powerful engine in your community's information economy.
+By plotting Dun & Bradstreet business and employment data for both the nonprofit and for-profit arts sectors onto a map of your community, you can paint a picture of a powerful engine in your community's information economy.
 What makes this data especially potent is that it can be localized to any city, county, state, region, or political jurisdiction in the country, and it can be updated regularly so that you can track trend data.
-You can also take a look at our most current standard reports* by exploring the links below.
+View our most current standard reports by exploring the links below.

 Defining the Creative Industries

 We have taken a conservative approach to defining the Creative Industries by focusing solely on businesses involved in the production or distribution of the arts.
 For the purposes of this study, the Creative Industries are composed of arts-centric businesses that range from nonprofit museums, symphonies, and theaters to for-profit film, architecture, and advertising companies.
 We have guarded against overstatement of the sector by excluding industries such as computer programming and scientific research—both creative, but not focused on the arts.